snowyxx/uni2str/README.md

-### A plugin for Sublime Text 2 to convert between unicoce and string
+### A plugin for Sublime Text 3 to convert between unicoce and string

-This mostly use for java's properties file editing wihtin Sublime Text 2
+This mostly use for java's properties file editing wihtin Sublime Text 3

+For Sublime Text 2, `mv u2s.py.sublimetext2 u2s.py`

 #### Menu